alexpaul/Pursuit-Core-iOS-Unit3-Build-Your-Own-Project/README.md

 - Push regularly to Github
 - When you have an MVP and are ready to submit
 - Fork this repo
+- Edit the "Fellow List" of this README and paste your Github repo link into your name link
-- Make a pull repuest against this repo and paste the link of your fork in the commnets section
+- Make a pull repuest against this repo and give a useful title e.g "Aaron completed holiday project"
-- Submit the link to your fork on Canvas
+- Submit your Github repo link to Canvas

 ## Requirements